Statistics 186

 an example with dogs chasing cats and the other has an example with cats

 chasing mice, with the same structure and the same numbers.
-I highly recommend starting problem sets
+I highly recommend starting problem sets early

-first, before discussing them with your group.
+before discussing them with your group.

 Using generative AI tools such as